ywssp/Balatro-ConsistentJokerSuitColors/README.md

-# Balatro-ColoredSuitTarots
+# Balatro-ConsistentJokerSuitColors

-Texture pack for Balatro that colors the suit-changing tarot cards to their respective suits.
+Texture pack for Balatro that changes the colors of the suit-specific jokers based on the current suit colors.

 Both Normal and High Contrast versions are available and is automatically selected based on your settings.